Planning your fundraising video? Look at your donor cultivation cycle. Where could you use a boost? Here are 10 ideas to get you rolling.

 Kick off your capital campaign with a strong fundraising video.
 Use video again at the mid-point to report results and keep the momentum going.
 And when you finish, have a heartfelt thank you video ready that points to the new future.

 8. Special Event videos

 Send a video online to attract people to events.
-Add music and edit in a way that builds energy.
+Add powerful music and edit in a style that builds energy.
 Interview people who are going to the event, or went last year.
 Ideally you have footage from last year’s event to use as highlight footage.
 Add a clear call to action.
-Shoot video again at the event so that afterwards you can make another video to share highlights, thank people and extend the excitement beyond the event.
+Shoot video again at the event so that afterwards you can make another fundraising video to share highlights, thank people and keep the excitement and momentum going beyond the event.

-Great idea to try: To gather more footage, ask participants to shoot video clips on their phones and send their footage to you.
+Great idea to try: To gather more footage, ask participants to send you footage they shoot video on their phones.

 9. Email campaign videos and eNews

-Video bring appeals and web pages to life.
+Video brings appeals and web pages to life.
 Just adding the word “video” in the subject line increases open rates.

 Look up stats for video marketing.
+Over half of marketing professionals worldwide say video has the best ROI.
 You often read: